We are transitioning to a 15-minute electricity market

 15-minute pricing affects the following contracts:

-• Exchange Electricity – price determined in 15-minute intervals from November 1 at the earliest.
+- Exchange Electricity – price is determined in 15-minute intervals from November 1 at the earliest.

-• Exchange Electricity Wind – price determined in 15-minute intervals from November 1 at the earliest.
+- Exchange Electricity Wind – price is determined in 15-minute intervals from November 1 at the earliest.

-• Influencer – Own influence price component will be based on spot prices determined in 15-minute intervals from November 1 at the earliest; fixed component remains unchanged.
+- Influencer – the Own influence price component will be based on spot prices determined in 15-minute intervals from November 1 at the earliest; the fixed component remains unchanged.

-• Surplus electricity sales – compensation for solar electricity determined in 15-minute intervals from November 1 at the earliest.
+- Sale of surplus electricity – compensation for solar electricity determined in 15-minute intervals from November 1 at the earliest.

 Other consumer contracts are not affected by 15-minute pricing.